 The term Data Science has become hugely popular everywhere, as its need in today’s world grows.
-It is an interdisciplinary field, where machine learning principles, statistics, and advanced algorithms are implemented to process and analyze raw data, derive meaningful patterns, and predict events or behaviour.
-This is useful in a time where 80% of a massive load of electronic data is unstructured(unorganized) and unanalyzed.
+It is an interdisciplinary field where machine learning principles, statistics, and advanced algorithms are implemented to process and analyse raw data, derive meaningful patterns, and predict events or behaviour.
+This is useful in a time where 80% of a massive load of electronic data is unstructured(unorganised) and unanalysed.
 It also has major applications in Artificial Intelligence(AI)—a desired field of study.

-Established in 2020, the Data Science Engineering (DSE) department is a fairly new addition to the courses offered by MIT.
+Established in 2020, the Data Science Engineering (DSE) department is a relatively new addition to the courses offered by MIT.
 Although it is a relatively new stream in Indian colleges, it is already highly sought after.
-Since it is still growing as a field of study, most data scientists opt for a master’s degree, sometimes specializing in a subfield (Data Analytics, Data Engineer, etc) before taking a job.
+Since it is still growing as a field of study, most data scientists opt for a master’s degree, sometimes specialising in a subfield (Data Analytics, Data Engineer, etc.) before taking a job.

 As seen in the subjects offered in and after the 3rd semester— an amalgamation of Statistics, Finance and Management, Soft Computing(Object-Oriented Programming), AI, and Machine Learning, amongst others— the course structure is made so that students get their bases well rounded, with knowledge in different disciplines that work together.

-Similarly, for placements, there is currently no data with regards to DSE in MIT, but the skills covered by the course should equip a student with enough to sit in for interviews with organizations of various interests.
+Similarly, for placements, there is currently no data regarding DSE at MIT, but the skills covered by the course should equip a student with enough to sit in for interviews with organisations of various interests.

 Course Structure: CO_Data Science